 As long as the tea tree oil has been properly diluted, it’s fine to leave it on overnight.

 Can tea tree oil clog pores?

 Tea tree oil is non-comedogenic, which means it doesn’t clog pores.
 So, as long as you blend it with a non-comedogenic carrier oil (such as grapeseed or almond oil), it’s unlikely to clog your pores.

 How long does it take for tea tree oil to work?

+Tea tree oil is a natural and scientifically proven remedy for acne.
 And not only does it kill acne-causing bacteria, but it’s just as effective as popular over-the-counter remedies.

 I hope this post has given you some helpful ideas on how you can start incorporating tea tree oil into your daily routine!